tldr-pages/tldr/pages/common/activator.md

 # activator

-> Activator aims to be a friendly one-stop-shop to bootstrap your Scala.
+> A tool which aims to be a friendly one-stop-shop to bootstrap your Scala projects.

 - To start an sbt application: